autocrossblog/autocrossblog.github.io/_posts/2009-08-12-two-years-ago.md

 permalink: two-years-ago
 image:
 categories: [ 240z, datsun ]
+description: Relive the journey of a Datsun 240z that toasted its first motor in autocross, its revival, and the ongoing journey in car restoration.
 ---

 Two years ago today was the day that the Datsun toasted Motor #1 on it's first autocross run!
 Here's a shot of that first competition run.

 <img title="" alt="240z at Autocross." src="https://farm2.static.flickr.com/1046/1099890831_dece40264a.jpg" width="500" height="333" />